Decatur, Illinois Therapists

 An Overview of Mental Health in Decatur, Illinois

 The city of Decatur, Illinois is located on the edge of Lake Decatur and notably was the home of Abraham Lincoln in his early 20s.
 The city is located in Macon County, and its main industries include agriculture and education.
 Milliken University provides educational opportunities to its residents and others who travel to attend this university.
-72,174 people reside in Decatur as the city continues to grow and develop new innovate ways to practice sustainable, green farming.
+72,174 people reside in Decatur as the city continues to grow and develop new innovative ways to practice sustainable, green farming.

 - Poverty: Decatur’s poverty rate is almost double the national average at 22 percent.
-Living in poverty can negatively impact the mental health of both children and adults due to several factors including the stress is causes.
+Living in poverty can negatively impact the mental health of both children and adults due to several factors including the stress it causes.

 - Low Educational Attainment: Despite being a college town, very few of Decatur’s residents pursue an education after high school which can greatly limit their choices in a career and often result in an increased chance of poverty.
 Only 21.7 percent of residents have a bachelor’s degree or higher.
 The rates are even lower for the African American community with only 10.24 percent having attained a bachelor’s degree.